 The giant blue land crab (Cardisoma guanhumi) can be found in many of the marine wetland environments of the Turks and Caicos, and digs burrows in sandy or mud environments.

 Hermit crabs (Coenobita clypeatus) are also found on land and in the ocean.
-These crabs can range from miniscule creatures that utilise tiny snail shells, to crabs large enough to commandeered full-size conch shells.
+These crabs can range from minuscule creatures that use tiny snail shells, to crabs large enough to commandeer full-size conch shells.

 The Rainbow crab (Gecarcinas lateralis) and the black land crab (Gecarcinas ruricola) also make their home inland and on the dunes of the islands.

 Mother donkey and foal on South Caicos.
 Feral donkeys can be found on the former salt producing islands.